FusionAuth/fusionauth-site/site/_drafts/securely-implement-oauth-in-react.md

 {: .legend}
 `File: server/routes/user.js`

-Next, we'll replace that fake `token` with a real one from FusionAuth—our React client will indirectly retrieve the information from FusionAuth by using Express as a middleman.
+Next, we'll replace that fake `user` with a real one from FusionAuth.
+Our React client will indirectly retrieve the information from FusionAuth by using Express as a middleman.

 ---